Death of Madison Scott: Search effort

 The area was searched by foot, quad, horseback, helicopter using a forward-looking infrared camera, divers, cadaver dogs, boat, car and truck.
 According to Dawn Scott, there was a particularly extensive search effort in the initial days of the disappearance, with search crews walking in extended lines, hand-in-hand, checking in at 10 p.m., cadaver dogs searching and dive teams scouring the lake.
 The helicopter search included the use of forward-looking infrared in the early morning hours, as the ground was cool and body heat would stand out.
 The helicopter search covered an area east to west between Isle Pierre and Fraser Lake, and north to south between Fort St. James and south of Sinkut Mountain (Finger Lake/Paddock Lake), totaling an area of approximately 2788.16 km^{2} (50 km x 71 km ellipse).
 The boat search included the use of side-scanning sonar.

 Madison Scott's family and friends distributed information about her disappearance via billboards, signs, and media.
 A reward of $100,000 was advertised for anyone sharing information leading to the arrest of whoever was responsible.
 The family and friends of Scott put on an annual poker ride to raise awareness.
 Case coverage in media included an episode of 48 Hours, a documentary film produced by Scottish director Steven F. Scouller, video blogs and a Crime Stoppers video about her disappearance.

 Theories

 RCMP saw no evidence of anything that would cause Scott to leave the campsite on her own, such as a flat tire.
-Rick Beatty from Vanderhoof Search and Rescue said that, like RCMP, many assisting the search came to the conclusion that Scott must have left via vehicle because there was no evidence to indicate that she had left on foot.
+Rick Beatty from Vanderhoof Search and Rescue said that, like RCMP, many assisting the search came to the conclusion that Scott must have left in a vehicle because there was no evidence to indicate that she had left on foot.